adil-waqar/custom-snmp-agent/README.md

 ## Project Setup

-1. The project has libudev-dev as a dependency.
+1. The project has libpq-dev as a dependency.
 To install libpq-dev in your linux server, execute the following commands in terminal.

 ```bash
 sudo apt-get update -y